ManticoreGamesInc/platform-documentation/src/tutorials/art/vfx_tutorial.md

 ## Dozens of Built-In Effects

-Core comes with all sorts of visual effects built-in, all with different parameters for altering how it looks and moves.
+Core comes with all sorts of visual effects built-in, all with different parameters for altering how they look and move.

 To find all these visual effect objects, navigate to the Core Content tab and click on the **"Effects"** section.